-10. Promotion of Ecological Expertise within Local Authorities
+11. Promotion of Ecological Expertise

-- 10.1.
-Wildlife Trust Conservation staff will seek to provide regular training for Local Authority planning staff in nature conservation issues, ideally in partnership with Natural England. - 10.2.
-Trust staff will promote the appointment of suitably qualified ecological staff within each Local Authority, in order to improve outcomes for wildlife and allow the Wildlife Trust to focus its resources on other important work. - 10.3.
-Trust staff will promote the use of the local biological records centre by the Planning Authority.
+- 11.1.
+Wildlife Trust staff undertaking planning responses will be suitably qualified or supervised by a suitably qualified individual and will draw in outside expertise as necessary. - 11.2.
+Wildlife Trust Conservation staff will seek to provide regular training for Local Authority planning staff in nature conservation issues, ideally in partnership with Natural England.

+- 11.3.
+Trust staff will promote the appointment of suitably qualified ecological staff within each Local Authority, in order to improve outcomes for wildlife and allow the Wildlife Trust to focus its resources on other important work. - 11.4.
+Trust staff will promote the use of the local environmental records centre by the Planning Authority.

-11. Service Level Agreements with Local Authorities
+12. Service Level Agreements with Local Authorities

-11.1.
+12.1.
 From time to time the Trust may provide expert advice to local authorities on planning matters under the terms of a Service Level Agreement.
-In these circumstances the scope of the paid-for service provided may be broader than the priorities outlined in this policy.
+In these circumstances the Trust will aim to agree the scope of the service to be provided in line with the priorities outlined in this policy, though the service may on occasions be of broader scope.
+The Wildlife Trust will retain the right to object to individual applications in line with this planning policy.